leechy/capacitor-cyrillic-ocr/README.md

 ## iOS

 You don't have to do anything for iOS.
-It is possible that you will need to add some description in the `Info.plist` file, if you want to get the image from the camera or the filesystem, but it's not required for this plugin to work.

 ## Android